 The author says that you don’t need much money to get you started.

-It’s not money that makes business grow, it’s the value added of helping people.
+It’s not money that makes the business grow, it’s the value added to helping people.

 So start helping out.

-As a matter of fact, being low on cash can boost your productivity and become an advantage (also read: The Power of Broke and The Obstacle is The Way).
+As a matter of fact, being low on cash can boost your productivity and become an advantage (also read: The Obstacle is The Way).

 Make Decisions Based on Your Customers

 When you have to make decisions, always ask yourself: what do your customer want and need?

 If you are struggling to keep your business afloat, it might mean you need to move on.

 Every business fixes a problem, and if that problem disappears, then it’s simply time to change.
 Worry not: as long as you keep adding value people will be happy to come to you.